AerospaceNU/better-engine-control-software/src/README.md

 Here is the basic UML diagram (arrows represent "has-a", so A->B would mean "A has a B")
 ![](Test%20Stand%20Basic%20UML.png)

 Note how we only have one circular reference, between the `ECSNetworker` and `HorizontalECS`.
-The rest are just fed to `HorizontalECS`.
+The rest don't have any knowledge about the parent IECS object, which is good for easier unit-testing.

 ## Future plans